 - Do you have partners within your firm?

 - Will anyone else be working on my taxes or books?

 - What services can you provide other than taxes?
 (Planning, bookkeeping, etc.)

 - What kind of agreement will be in place when we choose to work together?

 There are lots of accountants out there, but not all of them are versed in the needs of real estate investors.
-When looking for the right accountant in the Southern California and Central Ohio area, be sure to ask the right questions, get references, and make sure they are someone you feel like you could have a strong working relationship with.
+When looking for the right accountant in the Ohio and Southern California area, be sure to ask the right questions, get references, and make sure they are someone you feel like you could have a strong working relationship with.
 Remember, the person you choose to hire will be instrumental in the financial success of your business or investments.
 You don’t want to work with just anyone.